 - Tripping and falling often

 - Weakness in your foot and lower leg muscles

-- Weakness and a loss of the fine motor skills of your arms and hands
+- Weakness or a loss of the fine motor skills in your arms and hands

 At AHN, we use the latest diagnostic tests to provide you with a precise diagnosis.
 After performing a thorough physical examination, your physician may recommend one or more tests, including:

 - Electromyogram (EMG): This test measures the electrical activity of muscles.

 - Nerve conduction studies: A nerve conduction velocity test measures the nerves’ ability to send electrical signals.
 We often perform it along with an EMG to help determine whether symptoms are related to your nerves or muscles.